hitchyjs/plugin-auth/docs-source/api/models/user.md

 ### setPassword
 **Signature:** `hashPassword( password )`

-Derives and saves salted hash from provided cleartext password.
+Derives and saves salted hash from provided cleartext password. **The password should only be set using this method**.

-* The **password** is the password that needs to be hashed as cleartext.
+* The **password** is the password as cleartext.
+It will be hashed and saved as this.password.
 Has type String.